Sankalp-Pradhan/Lazarev/README.md

 **Dynamic Scrolling:** Enhanced with ScrollTrigger and Locomotive Scroll for a fluid, engaging experience.

-**Responsive Design:** Built with HTML and CSS for adaptability across devices.

 **Library-Driven JS:** Utilizes powerful JavaScript libraries for interactivity and effects.

 ## Tech Stack